-We have received royalty-bearing grants from the government of Israel through the Innovation Authority, for the financing of a portion of our research and development expenditures in Israel.
+We have received royalty-bearing grants from the government of Israel through the National Authority for Technological Innovation, or NATI (formerly known as the Office of the Chief Scientist of the Ministry of Economy and Industry, or the NATI), for the financing of a portion of our research and development expenditures in Israel.

-Under the Innovation Law and the Innovation Authority's rules and guidelines, recipients of grants from the NATI, or Recipient Company(ies), are subject to certain obligations including, the following:
+Under the Innovation Law, recipients of grants from the NATI, or Recipient Company(ies), are subject to certain obligations including, the following:

-- In general, the Recipient Company is obligated to pay the Innovation Authority royalties from the revenues generated from the sale of products (and related services) developed (in all or in part) as a result of, a research and development program funded by the Innovation Authority at rates which are determined under the Innovation Authority's rules and guidelines (currently a yearly rate of 1.3% to 5% on sales of products or services developed under the approved programs, depending on the type of the Recipient Company i.e., whether it is a "Small Company", a "Large Company" or a "Traditional Industrial Company" as such terms are defined in the Innovation Authority's rules and guidelines), up to the aggregate amount of the total grants received by the Innovation Authority, plus annual interest (as determined in the Innovation Authority's rules and guidelines); - products developed as a result of the Innovation Authority funded R&D must, as a general matter, be manufactured in Israel.
-The Recipient Company is prohibited from manufacturing products developed using these Innovation Authority grants outside of the State of Israel without receiving prior approval from the Innovation Authority (except for the transfer of less than 10% of the manufacturing capacity in the aggregate which requires only a notice).
-If the Recipient Company receives approval to manufacture products developed with government grants outside of Israel, it will be required to pay increased royalties to the Innovation Authority, up to 300% of the grant amount plus interest, depending on the manufacturing volume that is performed outside of Israel.
+- the Recipient Company is obligated to pay the NATI royalties from the revenues generated from the sale of products (and related services) developed (in all or in part) as a result of, a research and development program funded by the NATI at rates which are determined under the Innovation Law (currently a yearly rate of 3% to 5% on sales of products or services developed under the approved programs), up to the aggregate amount of the total grants received by the NATI, plus annual interest (as determined in the Innovation Law); - products developed as a result of NATI funded R&D must, as a general matter, be manufactured in Israel.
+The Recipient Company is prohibited from manufacturing products developed using these NATI grants outside of the State of Israel without receiving prior approval from the NATI (except for the transfer of less than 10% of the manufacturing capacity in the aggregate which requires only a notice).
+If the Recipient Company receives approval to manufacture products developed with government grants outside of Israel, it will be required to pay increased royalties to the NATI, up to 300% of the grant amount plus interest, depending on the manufacturing volume that is performed outside of Israel.
 The Company may also be subject to an accelerated royalty repayment rates.
-A Recipient Company also has the option of declaring in its Innovation Authority grant application its intention to exercise a portion of the manufacturing capacity abroad, thus avoiding the need to obtain additional approval following the receipt of the grant; and - under the Innovation Authority's rules and guidelines, a Recipient Company is prohibited from transferring the Innovation Authority-financed know-how and related intellectual property rights outside of Israel except under limited circumstances, and only with the approval of the Research Committee and subject to certain payments to the Innovation Authority calculated according to formulas provided under the Innovation Authority's rules and guidelines (which are capped to amounts specified under such rules and guidelines).
+A Recipient Company also has the option of declaring in its NATI grant application its intention to exercise a portion of the manufacturing capacity abroad, thus avoiding the need to obtain additional approval following the receipt of the grant; and - under the Innovation Law, a Recipient Company is prohibited from transferring NATI-financed know-how and related intellectual property rights outside of Israel except under limited circumstances, and only with the approval of the Research Committee and subject to certain payments to the NATI calculated according to formulas provided under the Innovation Law (which are capped to amounts specified under the NATI regulations).

-We have received grants from the Innovation Authority in connection with our research and development of our microencapsulation delivery system and therefore, we are subject to the aforementioned restrictions with respect to product candidates incorporating such, namely, VERED, TWIN and SIRS-T. Such restrictions will continue to apply even after we pay the full amount of royalties payable pursuant to the grants.
-For additional information on our royalty obligations related to Innovation Authority grants, see Note 5 to our financial statements as of and for the year ended December 31, 2016, contained elsewhere in this prospectus.
+We have received grants from the NATI in connection with our research and development of our microencapsulation delivery system and therefore, we are subject to the aforementioned restrictions with respect to product candidates incorporating such, namely, VERED, TWIN and SIRS-T. Such restrictions will continue to apply even after we pay the full amount of royalties payable pursuant to the grants.
+For additional information on our royalty obligations related to NATI grants, see Note 5 to our financial statements as of and for the year ended December 31, 2016, contained elsewhere in this prospectus.

-Even if our Innovation Authority funded know-how is transferred to another Israeli entity, the transfer would require the Innovation Authority's approval but will not be subject to the payment of a redemption fee (we note that there will be an obligation to pay royalties to the Innovation Authority from the income of such sale transaction as part of the royalty payment obligation).
-In such case, the acquiring company would have to assume all of our responsibilities towards the Innovation Authority as a condition to the Innovation Authority's approval.
+Even if our NATI funded know-how is transferred to another Israeli entity, the transfer would require NATI approval but will not be subject to the payment of a redemption fee (we note that there will be an obligation to pay royalties to the NATI from the income of such sale transaction as part of the royalty payment obligation).
+In such case, the acquiring company would have to assume all of our responsibilities towards the NATI as a condition to NATI approval.